Communities

 General comments

-Canina‭ wrote almost 3 years ago
+Canina‭ wrote over 3 years ago

 I don't have anywhere near enough knowledge for a full answer, so I'm making this a comment, but the free VirtualBox runs on (currently) "Windows, Linux, Macintosh, and Solaris" and can run pretty much anything, including OS/2(!), inside a virtual machine.
 You can run a VirtualBox VM either headless (for "remote" style access) or in a window inside your normal OS GUI (for "sitting in front of the computer" style access).
 No extra hardware required.

-Canina‭ wrote almost 3 years ago · edited almost 3 years ago
+Canina‭ wrote over 3 years ago · edited over 3 years ago

 Regarding the note on Linux's GUI, keep in mind that there are several different desktop environments for Linux.
 GNOME, KDE, and Xfce are probably the more popular, but there are many more.
 On many of the mainstream Linux distributions, installing multiple DEs is readily supported, and most software runs equally well under any of them (may look slightly out of place in terms of graphical appearance, but nothing that is likely to affect functionality).
 So if you don't like one, there are others!

-Trilarion‭ wrote about 2 years ago
+Trilarion‭ wrote almost 3 years ago

 This question is hardware centered.
 Maybe it would be better to focus instead on different ways to setup a development instance of QPixel and the requirements.
 For example, I work on a Windows computer and use WSL and are quite satisfied with it.
 I could also use Virtual Machines, or install Rails on Windows or install a Linux side-by-side or connect to some webserver.
 Of course it's an open question if one could for example also develop QPixel on a RasperryPi and that really is a hardware question.